vacary/docker/README.md

 ## Building images

-Images are hosted on Docker Hub, and are automatically built on Docker Hub from the Dockerfiles in this repository.
+Images are hosted on quay.io, and are automatically built on Docker Hub from the Dockerfiles in this repository.
 The FEniCS Docker Hub page is at <https://hub.docker.com/r/fenicsproject/>.